-The code used for the tutorial can be found here.
-I used PyCharm Community to run the code but feel free to use any preference of your own.
+The code used for the tutorial can be found on Github I used PyCharm Community to run the code but feel free to use any preference of your own.
 We will be using the python code simply to create the background for our visualisation.
-If you would like to gloss over the python aspect, I have saved down a copy of the blank template on a google drive, here.
-So you can skip to the build!!
+If you would like to gloss over the python aspect.

 A couple of housekeeping notes for the code:

 You may need to install matplotlib and the mplsoccer package.

 If you want your chart to have no labels you can use params = [“”]*12